webofmars/kubectl-custom-cols/README.md

 # kubectl-custom-cols

+A "kubectl get" replacement with customizable column presets.

-a kubectl plugin that help you customize output columns like a boss !
+Master you kubectl output like a JSONpath pro :-)

 ## Using kubectl-custom-cols